liruilong940607/blenderlib/README.md

 Note `-b` is for running the blender in background mode.
 Any python arguments can be put after `--` in the end.

+## Download the blender files

+Forest and Friends Dataset [link](https://drive.google.com/drive/folders/19M23Gt2b6ClS4e-7EIfzRhs89TcLJUBn?usp=sharing).
+Please do not disclose the data to others as it is the property of the lab!

 ## Rendering without Shading

 Here we render the subject with uniform lighting and disable any shading effects (by using EEVEE engine w/o ambiant occlusion).
 To render all actions for the subject with multi-threads (You might want to adjust the parameter `--cam_dist 3.0` for different subjects):